Global Nutrition (11577.1)

 Extensions & Late submissions

 The post is to be submitted online via the discussion forum.
-Presentations are to be given face to face.
+Presentations are to be given face to face (this includes both online and face-to-face tutorial groups).
 The final exam is to be undertaken, open book, online.

 Special assessment requirements